challavenkatasaipavanreddy/Reflex/README.md

 ### 4. 📱 Mobile-First Optimization
 ​To ensure a "native app" feel on mobile browsers, the following optimizations were implemented:

 ​* **Orientation Lock:** Uses CSS @media (orientation: portrait) to trigger a custom "Rotate Device" guard, ensuring the 16-bit assets are always viewed in their intended landscape aspect ratio.
 * **​Latency Reduction:** Implemented touch-action: manipulation and pointerdown events to bypass the standard 300ms mobile tap delay, ensuring reaction times are frame-accurate.
 ​* **Dynamic Scaling:** Utilizes 100dvh (Dynamic Viewport Height) to prevent mobile browser address bars from cutting off UI elements (like the 5th score slot).
-​UX Polish: Removed default mobile tap highlights and text selection using -webkit-tap-highlight-color to maintain immersion during rapid clicking.
+​* **UX Polish:** Removed default mobile tap highlights and text selection using -webkit-tap-highlight-color to maintain immersion during rapid clicking.

 ### 5. Responsive Retro UI
  * **Flexbox Architecture:** The layout uses a fluid .click-area for gameplay and a fixed-width .recent-scores sidebar.